 This course provides an introduction to Microbiology, emphasizing aspects related to safe practice in the surgical field.
 The infectious process, infection control, and the role of the immune system in health and disease will be covered, in addition to the structure and properties of bacteria, fungi, viruses, and other microbes.
 Open only to students in the SGT program.
 No prerequisite; co-requisites: SGT 101, 102, 103.

 This introductory one-semester biology course introduces some core concepts of biology.
-Topics include the molecular and cellular basis of life, energy flow in biological systems, gene expression and regulation, inheritance, development, and DNA technology.
+Topics include the molecular and cellular basis of life, energy flow in biological systems, gene expression and regulation, DNA technology, inheritance, and reproduction.
 This course is for students who need additional preparation before attempting BIO 151 (General Biology) or BIO 171 (Anatomy and Physiology I).
-This general education science elective is intended for non-science, non-health professions students.
-Does not fulfill the science elective requirement for students in the Math/Science programs.
+This general education science elective is intended for non-science majors and those pursuing careers in nursing, respiratory care, or surgical technology, or as physical therapist assistants.
+Does not fulfill the science elective but can fulfill a general education requirement for students in the Math/Science program who intend to pursue 4-year degrees.
 Three class hours and two laboratory hours per week.
-No prerequisite.

 A study of the principles of energy and material flow through ecosystems; includes the introduction of population dynamics and community organization.
 This class is available for MTS science elective credit and is also recommended for students in non-science majors seeking general education science elective credit.
 Three class hours.
 No prerequisite.
 Optional one-credit laboratory available (BIO 131L).

 A field and laboratory approach to ecological principles including energy and chemical flow through terrestrial and aquatic systems.
 Optional lab to be taken by current or former BIO 131 students.
 A Saturday field trip may be required, with an option for an equivalent Friday trip.
 No prerequisite.